Death toll from Irish petrol station blast rises to nine

 Prayers were said in the local church in Creeslough on Saturday morning for all those suffering.

-The congregation at St Michael’s Church heard there was a “tsumami” of grief in the community.
+The congregation at St Michael’s Church heard there was a “tsunami” of grief in the community.

 Fr John Joe Duffy said: “From our hearts, with all our hearts and with all our souls, we pray for those who have died, we pray for those who were injured, we pray for all who were involved… we pray for those who are there continuing to help and have helped since yesterday.